Aniket2234/mdfinalnew/replit.md

 - Offerings cards use high-contrast design with dark background for better visibility
 - All new designs maintain #00796b (teal) as the brand accent color
 - Responsive breakpoints implemented for mobile (<768px), tablet (<992px), and desktop
+- Cylindrical buttons (border-radius: 50px) are now the standard for all major CTAs
+- Testimonials carousel uses CSS animations with infinite scroll - duplicated cards ensure seamless looping
+- Mobile-first responsive design ensures proper layout on all devices from 320px to 1920px+ widths
+- Oswald font family used for key headings to create visual hierarchy and brand consistency